sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 broken too &mdash; relational databases should be 3rd Normal Form, for instance (not always).

+Speaking of rules that you should not follow blindly, check out [this presentation on YouTube](www.youtube.com/watch?v=wf-BqAjZb8M) by Raymond Hettinge, about why Python PEP 8 is not always helpful, and how one should think beyond just mechanically conforming to its requirements.
+This distils pretty much what I mean by Rule 0.
+There's lots about PEP 8 that's great, but following it to the detriment of gorillas is a broken approach.

 I agree that you should not break rules for special cases, but some rules are more useful as you learn things and can be safely discarded when you know what you're doing.